MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Linux-Binary-Script.md

   cd /home/username/cntk/Scripts/install/linux
   ./install-cntk.sh
   ```
-- The script also supports installing a Python 2.7 or Python 3.4 based CNTK environment.
-You can do this by adding the value `27` or `34` to the optional parameter `--py-version` to the command, e.g., to run these commands to install a CNTK Python 3.4 based environment:
+- The script also supports installing a Python 2.7, Python 3.5, or Python 3.6 based CNTK environment.
+You can do this by adding the value `27`, `34`, or `36` to the optional parameter `--py-version` to the command, e.g., to run these commands to install a CNTK Python 3.4 based environment:
   ```
   cd /home/username/cntk/Scripts/install/linux
   ./install-cntk.sh --py-version 34